gurukulams/gurukulam/site/content/books/chemistry/part-1/alkali-and-alkaline-earth-metals/alkali-and-alkaline-earth-metals.md

   **5.2.2 Distinctive behavior of lithium**

-The distinctive behaviour of Li+ ion is due to its exceptionally small size, high polarising power,high hydration energy and non availability of d-orbitals.
+The distinctive behaviour of Li<sup>+</sup>ion is due to its exceptionally small size, high polarising power,high hydration energy and non availability of d-orbitals.